QasimK/programmers-compendium/software-development/principles.md

   * Higher cohesion \(object has greater focus\)
   * Lower coupling \(object does not connect to or require knowledge of other object\)
 * Open-Closed Principle
-  * An object should be open for extension, but closed for modification
+  * "An object should be open for extension, but closed for modification"
 * Liskov Substitution Principle
-  * A type may be replaced by its sub-types without causing any harm to the program,
+  * "A type may be replaced by its sub-types without causing any harm to the program"
-  * Otherwise [your method must alter its behaviour](https://softwareengineering.stackexchange.com/questions/170222/what-can-go-wrong-if-the-liskov-substitution-principle-is-violated) by investigating the type of object its been given.
+  * Otherwise [your method must alter its behaviour](https://softwareengineering.stackexchange.com/questions/170222/what-can-go-wrong-if-the-liskov-substitution-principle-is-violated) by investigating the type of object its been given
 * Interface Segregation Principle
   * ???
 * Dependency Inversion Principle